simp/simp-doc/README.md

        WARNING: toctree contains reference to excluded document u'security_mapping/index
        WARNING: undefined label: cm-2 (if the link has no caption the label must precede a section header)

+#### `LINKCHECK_IGNORE_LIST`

+A space-delimited list of URLs to ignore during `sphinx-build -b linkcheck` tests.
+This is useful to temporarily ignore URLs that are intermittently reported as broken from our CI hosts (e.g., after they trip the sites' DDOS protection), but validate from other locations.

 ### `SIMP_CORE_PATH`